dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

+## Update 1.2.1 (coming soon)
+* Fixed bug in new reload config version that it doesn't find the config files on some HA setups.
+* Fixed bottom navbar on Android to be smaller in height then on iPhone.

 ## Update 1.2.0
 *Note: The way resources are loaded has been changed from this version on.
 Overwrite your `ui-lovelace.yaml` file with the one in this version!
 Do you have any custom resources?
 Go to the folder `dwains-theme/resources/` rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in that file!
 This file will never be overwritten with updates instead of the old way, so you can keep your own additional resources safe.*